Executive Brief

 Key Responsibilities

-• Oversee onboarding and offboarding processes to ensure a seamless employee experience.
+• Develop and execute onboarding, offboarding, and termination processes to ensure a seamless employee experience.

 • Serve as the primary contact for the organization’s PEO (Professional Employer Organization), including transition planning and ongoing relationship management.